elements-at/ProcessManager/doc/installationAndUpdates.md

 To update the bundle please use the following command:

 ```
-composer update elements/process-manager-bundle; bin/console pimcore:bundle:update ElementsProcessManagerBundle
+composer update elements/process-manager-bundle
+./bin/console doctrine:migrations:migrate --prefix=Elements\\Bundle\\ProcessManagerBundle
 ```

-If you want that the migrations of the ProcessManagerBundle are automatically executed when you do a "composer update elements/process-manager-bundle;",  please add
+If you want, that the migrations of the ProcessManagerBundle be executed automatically, please add the following line to your **project composer.json**
-"Elements\\Bundle\\ProcessManagerBundle\\Composer::executeMigrationsUp"
-to your **project composer.json**
 ```
   "scripts": {
-    "post-create-project-cmd": "Pimcore\\Composer::postCreateProject",
-    "post-install-cmd": [
-       //...,
-    ],
     "post-update-cmd": [
        //...,
-      "Elements\\Bundle\\ProcessManagerBundle\\Composer::executeMigrationsUp"
+      "./bin/console doctrine:migrations:migrate --prefix=Elements\\Bundle\\ProcessManagerBundle --no-interaction"
     ],
 ```